 Conservation Status: Near Threatened

-It is believe that Prionailurus cats had a common ancestor between 8 and 4 million years ago.
-The rusty cat may have separated from this ancestor between 3.4 and 6.5 millions years ago.
+- It is believed the rusty-spotted cat separated from this ancestor between 3.4 and 6.5 million years ago.

 About the rusty-spotted cat